 2. Understand what garlic scapes are.
-Garlic scapes are a long, hard green stem that shoots up from the center of your garlic plant, forming a curled shape above ground.
-They are a false seed head, and show up late in Spring.
+Garlic scapes are a long, hard green stem that shoots up from the center of your garlic plant, forming a curled shape above the ground.
+They are a false seed head and show up late in Spring.

 4. Don’t worry about yellow leaves.
 Yellow leaves might scare you into thinking your garlic plant is unhealthy.
 However, that is not the case.
 It is normal for garlic plant leaves to turn a bit yellow as the Spring season progresses.
 When it looks like about 40% of the plant is looking yellow and seems to be dying, that is when it’s time to harvest your garlic.

 5. Use your garlic scapes to add flavor to your favorite dishes!

 Garlic isn’t hard to grow.
 In fact, growing garlic plants is almost ridiculously easy.
 It has a few important requirements that are easily met: decent soil, adequate moisture, and, of course, planting and harvesting at the right time.